 Yes, you read that right!
 Another popular cause of the Salem witch trials is cited as boredom.
 During the time, Salem was a very religious place, where children were just expected to read the bible and do chores.
 The mass hysteria began when Betty Parris and her cousin Abigail Williams started showing symptoms of being ‘bewitched’; throwing fits and having violent muscle spasms.

 However, some say they were playing a fortune-telling game.
-The game was introduced to them by their slave Tituba.
+Their slave Tituba introduced it to them.
 As a result, it became their only leisure activity, however, they might have become consumed by superstition.
 Hence, their fear of the game, and the added guilt of playing it must have fuelled their violent behaviour.

 7) Could hysteria itself be the cause of the Salem witch trials?

-Another widely believed cause of the Salem witch trials of 1692 is the ‘rapid spread of conversion disorder’ a.k.a mass hysteria.
+The ‘rapid spread of conversion disorder’ a.k.a mass hysteria is said to be another cause of the Salem witch trials of 1692.
 Mass hysteria essentially transmits the collective illusion of threats, whether real or imaginary through a population and society as a result of rumours and fear.